mitre/fieldmanual/sphinx-docs/Learning-the-terminology.md

 CALDERA includes the plugins Manx and Sandcat (54ndc47), which is our default agent.

-Agents can be deployed through the GUI by navigating to *Campaigns -> agents -> Click here to deploy an agent*.
+Agents can be deployed through the GUI by navigating to *Campaigns -> agents ->* and clicking 'Click here to deploy an agent'.
 Select the proper operating system and agent, then copy and paste the command in a terminal or command prompt on your desired host to deploy the agent.

 Individual agents can be configured by clicking on the button under the *PID* column for the agent.